 Our Award Winning Culture.
 We are honored and proud to have a long track record of being named an employer of choice.
-Following are some of our most recent awards related to culture, diversity and inclusion that we believe are a product of the strong culture we have built at Bright Horizons:
+The following are some of our most recent awards related to culture and DE&I that we believe are a product of the strong culture we have built at Bright Horizons and the programs and benefits we offer to our employees:

-- ✓ Forbes' 2021 Best Employers for Diversity - ✓ Human Rights Campaign Foundation's Corporate Equality Index 2021 - ✓ Boston Business Journal's 2020 Best Place to Work - ✓ Bloomberg's 2021 Gender Equality Index - ✓ U.K.'s "Best Workplaces for Women 2020" by the Great Place to Work Institute - ✓ Denver Post 2020 Top Workplaces in Colorado
+- ✓ Forbes' 2022 Best Employers for Diversity - ✓ Human Rights Campaign Foundation's Corporate Equality Index 2022 - ✓ PEOPLE Magazine 2021 Companies that Care - ✓ Bloomberg's 2022 Gender Equality Index - ✓ U.K.'s "Best Workplaces for Women 2021" by the Great Place to Work Institute - ✓ Denver Post 2021 Top Workplaces in Colorado